Global Public Health Researcher & Practitioner

 "Science fulfills its purpose when people can understand it."

 After my PhD, I found myself working in a very different setting, coordinating research data for large-scale cancer studies at the Netherlands Cancer Institute.
 High-tech, well-resourced, and methodologically sophisticated.
-The contrast between this work and my connection to Syria, the Middle East, the Caucasus, and the global south in general was not lost on me, especially with the current atmosphere of isolationism, funding cuts, and retreat from international commitments to solidarity and equity.
+The contrast between this work and my connection to Syria, the Middle East, the Caucasus, and the global south was not lost on me, especially with the current atmosphere of isolationism, funding cuts, and retreat from international commitments to solidarity and equity.

 Proximity to the most advanced research only sharpened the question of who it reaches.
 We were refining tools that most of the world could not yet access, while the tools that already work remain out of reach for too many.
 Working with biologists, pathologists, clinicians, data scientists, and bioinformaticians taught me that translating knowledge is a key form of expertise today.
 It confirmed that my interests lie in systems, communities, and the spaces between disciplines, at the intersection of research, practice, and policy.